 Neurofeedback is a great way to work with your brain in a different kind of way.
-It involves a feedback process between your brain and sophisticated technology which helps you make meaningful change.
+It involves a feedback process between your brain and sophisticated technology that helps you make meaningful change.
 Your brain emits a readable signal -> the neurofeedback equipment reads it and processes it -> the system gives you feedback so that you can make a useful internal shift.
 The neurofeedback process then continues as long as you are hooked into it.

 With my Infrared Hemoencephalography (HEG) Neurofeedback system, it works like this:

 You sit in front of a screen and begin watching a movie.
 The neurofeedback sensor, resting lightly on your forehead, monitors the heat signal generated by activity from your brain’s prefrontal cortex (the area just behind the forehead).

-Then something ordinary happens which triggers a rather extraordinary sequence.
+Then something ordinary happens that triggers a rather extraordinary sequence.

 Maybe a stressful scene in the movie prompts you to internally tense up a little, or perhaps your mind wanders (like when your Default Mode Network activates).
 This causes your prefrontal cortex to deactivate a little, thereby putting out less heat.
 The neurofeedback system detects this change, and the software pauses the movie.
 Suddenly you realize that you were not present in a relaxed and focused sort of way.